mit-ll-responsible-ai/hydra-zen/docs/_sources/explanation/dont_repeat_yourself.rst.txt

 Statically-Defined Configs are WET
 ==================================

-Manually writing a structured config for ``DNN`` entails hard-coding its current import-path as a string as wll as explicitly mirroring its signature:
+Manually writing a structured config for ``DNN`` entails hard-coding its current import-path as a string as well as explicitly mirroring its signature:

 .. tab-set::